Azure-Samples/contoso-real-estate/README.md

 The project has a  [Developer Guide](./packages/docs/website/README.md) defined under `packages/docs` and implemented as an interactive website using the [Docusaurus](https://docusaurus.io) platform.
 ### 1 | Preview Website

- - Read the [website/README](./packages/docs/website/README.md) more details on setting up and building this package.
+ - Read the [website/README](./packages/docs/website/README.md) for more details on setting up and building this package.
  - Use the following instructions for a quickstart.

 ```bash